Skip to content

 • Wisconsin Neonicotinoid Workgroup

-The Private Well PFAS Evaluation Toolkit (PW-PFASET) is a comprehensive resource that helps local and tribal health departments or other suitable organizations plan, conduct, and communicate PFAS private well sampling efforts in their communities.
-The toolkit outlines how to prepare for sampling, the sampling process, tracking testing results, and sharing results with participants.
+This PFAS Private Well Evaluation Toolkit is a comprehensive resource that helps local and tribal health departments or other suitable organizations plan, conduct, and communicate PFAS private well sampling efforts in their communities.
+The toolkit outlines how to prepare for and conduct sampling, and how to track and share testing results with participants.

 Intro to PFAS